davegabe/Bachelor-Thesis/README.md

 ![Architecture](figures/MaskCycleGAN-SWS-VC.png)

 # More details
-In order to get more details about the proposed methods, please refer to the [thesis](tesi.pdf).
+In order to get more details about the proposed methods, please refer to the [thesis](tesi.pdf) or to the [slides](slides/tesi-slides.pdf).
 Actually, the thesis is written in Italian, but I'm working on the English translation.